Funds abruptly pulled from teen pregnancy prevention programs

 Maciel, of Austin, had her daughter when she was only 17.
 The unplanned pregnancy was largely due to a lack of sex education in schools, she says — something she's determined to change.

 "It's not just about sex ed.
 It's about making decisions about what they want to do in the future.
-They keep in mind, should I have a baby now, or will that delay my dreams?" said now 21-year-old Maciel, who works for EngenderHealth, a non-profit that depends on federal funding to reach at-risk teens who wouldn't otherwise have sex ed in school.
+They keep in mind, should I have a baby now, or will that delay my dreams?" said now 21-year-old Maciel, who works for EngenderHealth, a non-profit that depends on federal funding to reach at-risk teens who wouldn't otherwise have sex ed in school — funding that is now at risk due to deep cuts made by the Trump administration.

 Maciel's work is desperately needed in Texas, which has the fifth-highest teen pregnancy rate in the United States along with the nation's highest repeat teen pregnancy rate, according to the CDC.